On the Distribution of Points of Valuation 1 for a Polynomial in Two Variables

 \section{Introduction}

-The $p$-adic valuation of integer sequences is a fundamental concept in number theory, providing insight into the divisibility properties of integers with respect to a prime number \( p \).
-The $p$-adic valuation $\nu_p(n)$ of an integer $n$ is defined as the largest exponent $e$ such that $p^e$ divides $n$.
-Historically, the concept of $p$-adic valuation stems from the work of Kurt Hensel\cite{four}, who introduced $p$-adic numbers in 1897.
+The $p$-adic valuation of integer sequences is a fundamental concept in number theory, providing insights into the divisibility properties of integers with respect to a prime number \( p \).
+The {\it $p$-adic valuation} $\nu_p(n)$ of an integer $n$ is defined as the largest exponent $e$ such that $p^e$ divides $n$ for a prime number $p$.
+Historically, the concept of $p$-adic valuation stems from the work of Hensel \cite{four}, who introduced $p$-adic numbers in 1897.
 This development allowed mathematicians to study numbers and their divisibility in a local sense, focusing on individual primes.
-Over time, the theory of $p$-adic numbers and valuations was expanded by Emil Artin, Alexander Grothendieck, and others, making it a crucial tool in areas such as Diophantine equations and algebraic geometry.
+Over time, the theory of $p$-adic numbers and valuations was expanded by E. Artin, Grothendieck, and others, making it a crucial tool in areas such as Diophantine equations and algebraic geometry.

-One essential result in $p$-adic valuation is Legendre’s formula\cite{five}, which calculates the $p$-adic valuation of \( n! \).
-For a prime \( p \), the formula is given by:
+One of the first and important results in the study of $p$-adic valuations is Legendre’s formula \cite{five} for the $p$-adic valuation of \( n! \).
+For a prime number \( p \), the formula is given by: